gitlabhq/gitlabhq/doc/user/project/repository/index.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab-ce/issues/45820) in GitLab 11.0

-Projects that contain a `.xcodeproj` or `.xcworkspace` file can now be cloned in Xcode using the new **Open in Xcode** button, located next to the Git URL used for cloning your project.
-The button is only shown on MacOS.
+Projects that contain a `.xcodeproj` or `.xcworkspace` directory can now be cloned in Xcode using the new **Open in Xcode** button, located next to the Git URL used for cloning your project.
+The button is only shown on macOS.

 [jupyter]: https://jupyter.org